 Woe betide you if your football went flying and neatly severed a flower from its stem!
 The pom pom shaped flowers always seemed to be full of earwigs.
 They were always ready to jump out and nip any passing young fingers!

-So when, last year, it was suggested we might grow dahlias in our current garden, Florrie Labradoodle and I looked at each other with some trepidation!
+So when it was suggested last year that we might grow dahlias in our current garden, Florrie Labradoodle and I looked at each other with some trepidation!

 Off to the Garden Centre